toon-format/vscode/CONTRIBUTING.md

 ## Pull Request Guidelines

-- **Title**: Use a clear, descriptive title (e.g., "Add syntax highlighting for arrays", "Fix: Handle edge case in validation")
+- **Title**: Use a clear, descriptive title
 - **Description**: Explain what changes you made and why
 - **Tests**: Include tests or manual testing instructions for your changes
-- **Documentation**: Update README if needed
+- **Documentation**: Update README or documentation if needed
 - **Commits**: Use clear commit messages ([Conventional Commits](https://www.conventionalcommits.org/) preferred)

+Your pull request will use our standard template which guides you through the required information.

 ## Publishing